dmbarbour/glas/docs/GlasApps.md

 ## Transaction Loops

-When an atomic, isolated transaction is predictably repeated, we can apply many useful optimizations and support some interesting features.
+In a transaction loop, we repeatedly evaluate the same atomic, isolated transactions.
+Many interesting optimizations and opportunities apply to this scenario based on the assumptions of atomicity, isolation, and predictable repetition.

-* *Incremental.* Instead of recomputing everything from the start of the transaction, we can cache a 'stable prefix' and recompute from where inputs change.
-We would need to track inputs regardless for read-write conflict analysis.
+* *Incremental.* Instead of recomputing everything from the start of the transaction, we can cache the transaction prefix and recompute from where inputs actually changed.
+Programmers can leverage this by designing most transactions to have a 'stable' prefix.
+This can generalize to caching computations that tend to vary independently.

-* *Reactive.* No need to repeat an obviously unproductive transaction.
-A compiler could instead attach some hooks to wait for relevant changes before retrying.
-Obviously unproductive transactions include those that would abort or would repeatedly write the same data into the same variables.
+* *Reactive.* In some cases, repeating a transaction is obviously unproductive.
+For example, if the transaction aborts, or if it repeatedly writes the same values to the same variables.
+In these cases, the system can simply wait for relevant changes in the environment before retrying.
+With some careful API design (and perhaps a few annotations), programmers can ensure wait conditions are obvious to the runtime without ever explicitly waiting.

-* *Concurrent.* To isolated transactions there is no observable distinction between repetition and replication.
-If a transaction includes a non-deterministic choice, we can replicate the transaction and evaluate both choices in parallel.
-Assuming there is no read-write conflict, we can commit both.
-If the choice is within the stable prefix for incremental computing, each replica effectively become a separate thread.
+* *Concurrent.* For isolated transactions, there is no observable distinction between repetition and replication.
+This becomes useful in context of incremental computing and fair non-deterministic choice.
+For example, a `fork(N)` effect might logically return a natural number less than N, but might be implemented by creating N copies of the transaction and evaluating them in parallel.
+Assuming those transactions do not have a read-write conflict, they may even commit in parallel.
+This effectively models multi-threaded systems without explicit threads.

-* *Live Coding.* A repeating transaction is easily modified between transactions.
-Further, it is feasible to evaluate a proposed update in the live system and detect obvious transition errors before committing to anything.
+* *Live Coding.* Transaction loops simplify the problem.
+The behavior of a repeating transaction can be easily modified between transactions.
+We can test changes and obtain feedback before committing to ensure a predictable transition.
+However, application state, schema update, and IDE integration also need attention.

-* *Distribution.* Assume we replicate a repeating transaction across multiple nodes, leveraging a distributed database for application state.
-While the network is connected, this replication doesn't affect formal behavior.
-While the network is disrupted, the application can continue to provide degraded service in each partition containing a replica.
-The system can recover resiliently when connectivity is restored.

-* *Congestion Control.* The system can heuristically tune relative frequency of repeating transactions to control buffer sizes.
-For example, transactions that would write to a buffer can speed up when the buffer is running low and slow down when the buffer is running high, and vice versa for readers.
-This is easily combined with more explicit control.
+* *Distribution.* Distributed transactions are expensive in general, but there are ways to mitigate costs.
+For example, a queue can have multiple concurrent writers and a single reader without a read-write conflict between transactions.
+In case of network disruption, writes to a queue can be buffered locally then delivered when the systems reconnect.
+Read-mostly state can be locally cached.
+Programmers can design concurrent operations such that only a few are blocked by lack of network connectivity.

+* *Mirroring.* In a fully connected network, a distributed transaction can be processed anywhere, and location affects only performance.
+But when the network is fails, location suddenly matters.
+It is feasible to replicate a repeating transaction across nodes to improve network partitioning tolerance.
+Upon network disruption, each partition can maintain partial access to the distributed database and RPC registries.
+As the network is recovered, the transaction loop would regain full functionality.

+* *Congestion Control.* If a repeating transaction writes to a queue that already contains many items, the runtime might reduce priority for evaluating that transaction again.
+Conversely, we could increase priority of transactions that we expect will write to a near-empty queue.
+A few heuristics like this can mitigate scenarios where work builds up or runs dry.
+This combines nicely with more explicit controls.

-* *Real-time.* A repeating transaction can wait on a clock by simply aborting when it notices the time is not right.
+* *Real-time.* A repeating transaction can wait on a clock by becoming unproductive when the time is not right.
 This combines nicely with *reactivity* for scheduling future actions.
-Intriguingly, the system can precompute the transaction slightly ahead of time, hold it ready to commit, and block any transactions that would result in a read-write conflict.
-This can form a robust basis for real-time systems.
+Intriguingly, the system can precompute a pending transaction slightly ahead of time and hold it ready to commit at the earliest moment.
+This can form a simple and robust basis for real-time systems.

-* *Auto-tune.* A system control loop may read some tuning parameters.
-An external agent might heuristically adjust tuning parameters based on feedback.
-A transaction loop makes this pattern more robust and flexible because we can potentially test a proposed adjustment without committing to it.
-Changes that would obviously lead to worse outcomes can be aborted.
+* *Auto-tune.* Even without transactions, a system control loop can read calibration parameters and heuristically adjust them based on feedback.
+However, transactions make this pattern much safer, allowing aggressive experimentation without committing to anything.
+This creates new opportunities for adaptive software.

-* *Loop Fusion.* The system is free to merge smaller transactions into a larger transaction.
-This can be performed for performance reasons where the fused transaction improves stability or allows some new optimizations.
-It could also be used for debugging, e.g. to obtain a view immediately after specific transactions and control commit.
+* *Loop Fusion.* The system is always free to merge smaller transactions into a larger transaction.
+Potential motivations include debugging of multi-step interactions, validation of live coding or auto-tuning across multiple steps, and loop fusion optimizations.

-These optimizations are non-trivial and won't immediately be available for glas systems.
-Short term, we might be limited to single-threaded event loops or state machines.

-## Abstract Types and Lifespans
+Unfortunately, we need a mature optimizer and runtime system for these opportunities become acceptably efficient.
+This is an unavoidable hurdle for transaction loops.
+Meanwhile, the direct implementation is usable only for single-threaded event dispatch and state machines.

+## Application Life Cycle

+For a transaction loop application, the first effectful operation is `start()`.
+This will be retried indefinitely until it commits successfully.
+After a successful start, the runtime will begin evaluating `step()` repeatedly in separate transactions.
+The runtime will also bind the application to external interfaces to receive RPC and HTTP requests, GUI connections, and so on.

+In context of live coding or continuous deployment, we'll call the updated application's `switch()` method to help smoothly transition between versions of code at runtime.
+We'll continue running a prior version of `step()` and other methods until we switch successfully, at which point we'll transition atomically to the new code.
+Of course, if the prior version never successfully started, we may instead try the updated `start()`.

+A transaction loop application may voluntarily halt by calling and committing `sys.halt()`.
+To support graceful shutdown, the glas runtime will bind OS events such as SIGTERM or WM_CLOSE to call a `stop()` method.
+However, if an application does not voluntarily halt, we'll simply leave it to more aggressive mechanisms such as SIGKILL, Task Manager, or cycling power.

+*Note:* An application may define `settings.run-mode` to indicate alternative life cycles, such as staged applications.
+However, transaction loops are the default for glas systems.

+## Data Lifespans, Live Coding, and Higher Order Programming

 Consider a few broad lifespans for data:

-* *persistent* - plain old data or abstract *accelerated representations* (e.g. for sets, graphs, or unboxed matrices).
+* *persistent* - plain old data and possibly abstract *accelerated representations* (e.g. for sets, unlabeled graphs, and unboxed matrices).
 Persistent data can be stored persistently and shared between apps.
 * *runtime* - includes abstract reference to open file handles, network sockets, or the OS process.
 Runtime data is stored in memory between transactions within a single OS process.
-* *ephemeral* - bound to the current transaction or even to a frame on the call stack.
-Although ephemeral types cannot be stored between transactions, they may be 'stable' in context of incremental computing or memoization.
+* *ephemeral* - bound to the current transaction or perhaps to a specific frame on the call stack.
+Cannot be stored between transactions, yet ephemeral types may be *stable* for purpose of partial evaluation or caching.

-In glas systems, many abstract types are ephemeral including first-class functions or objects, nominative types, and database keys.
-This is intended to simplify live coding, remote procedure calls, and access control and revocation.
-Of course, programmers can always model scripts as persistent data.

-When serialized (e.g. in context of remote procedure calls) abstract ephemeral and runtime types may be represented concretely as external reference indices into transaction-specific tables, and protected against forgery or reuse by including a transaction-local HMAC or access token.

-*Aside:* Note that lifespan is independent of computation time.
-For example, an optimizer can propagate ephemeral constants at compile-time, caching the result.
+In context of potential live coding, it is best to model method names as ephemeral types because we might switch the entire namespace between transactions.

+However, this implies we cannot pass first-class functions or objects between transactions.
+To mitigate this, glas front-end languages should support stable and efficient [defunctionalization](https://en.wikipedia.org/wiki/Defunctionalization) of multi-step procedures or processes, enabling evaluation of long-running tasks over multiple transactions.
+Further, it should be easy for programs to cache compilation of stable data into ephemeral functions.

 ## Transactional Remote Procedure Calls